 Make the Most of Your Profile

-Your profile should include your agency's name, username, profile picture, location, bio and website.
-Pretty much all the information followers need to know to find your agency.
+Your business profile includes your agency's handle, profile picture, website, and bio.
+This is pretty much all the information followers need to know to find your agency.

 Try these types of posts: